3valley/code-your-own-adventure/README.md

 		next_move == 'left':
 		print 'You were eaten by a second, larger dragon'
 	else:
-		print 'You didn't choose right or left, and as a result, you fell off a cliff'
+		print "You didn't choose right or left, and as a result, you fell off a cliff"
 ```
 - Run the program to test